devmentor416/dm-tools/README.md

 ## Introduction

-The **DM-Tools** project is in the process of becoming a general purpose CLI project creator for TypeScript and JavaScript code.
+**DM-Tools** is a command-line utility for generating project for the following programming languages.

+1. TypeScript
+1. JavaScript
+1. C++

-Emphasis is put into encouraging the use of best practices and the best tools.
-I expect things to evolve overtime and settle to something the general practitioner will be happy with.
+Focus has been put into encouraging the use of best practices and the best tools.

-Currently the **DM-Tools** default project template is being used to solidify concepts and setup.

-DM-Tools uses TypeScript and NPM scripts to build the project, I plan to add Webpack support once I am satifisty with the basic project template.

 ## Project Types

 The following basic project type that can be created using DM-Tools are:

 1. Default (TypeScript Node.js with static Website)
-1. TypeScript Node.js (Zero web)
+1. TypeScript Node.js
-1. Puse JavaScript Node.js (ES6, Zero compile wth static Website)
+1. Pure JavaScript Node.js (ES6, Zero compile with static Website)
+1. C++ with Micro Test

 ## Installing DM-Tools